Dawtt/sbRct1/README.md

 ---

 ## Issues
+-   `./src/main/resources/static/built/bundle.js`
+    - Spring's webpack config sends the bundle here.
+    - could point react-script's index.html here?
+    - where does spring server have this?
 - pom.xml testing code
     - Removed testing code from pom.xml to stop some conflicts.
 Uncertain if may cause problems.
+    - Removed installation of npm & node, node install, & webpack

+## Important changes to defaults:
+  - public class HomeController's index()
+  - Spring's `/` changed to `/public` By default, Spring Data REST hosts a root collection of links at /.
+Because you will host a web UI on the same path, you need to change the root URI.

 Code put together from spring.io guide at https://spring.io/guides/tutorials/react-and-spring-data-rest/